WalterObrifor/SQL_Retail_Sales_For_P1_Company/README.md

 ## Project Overview

-**Project Title**: Retail Sales Analysis
+### **Project Title**: Retail Sales Analysis
-**Project Level**: Intermediate
+### **Project Level**: Intermediate
-**Database**: `p1_retail_db`
+### **Database**: `p1_retail_db`

-P1 is a fast-growing retail chain specializing in consumer electronics, clothings and home beauty, with stores across multiple regions.
+P1 is a fast-growing retail chain specializing in consumer electronics, clothings and beauty, with stores across multiple regions.
 Known for its competitive pricing and diverse product range, the company aims to leverage data-driven strategies to enhance sales performance and customer satisfaction.

-As the newly hired Data Analyst, you are tasked with analyzing P1’s sales database to uncover trends in customer purchasing behavior and product performance.
+As their newly hired Data Analyst, i was tasked to analyze P1’s sales database to uncover trends in customer purchasing behavior and product performance.
 The dataset includes transaction records like price, customer identification code, product categories, etc.

-Your analysis will cover setting up a retail sales database, performing exploratory data analysis (EDA), finding patterns and answering specific business questions through SQL queries.
-The insights will guide inventory optimization, targeted promotions, and strategic expansion—ensuring that P1 maintains its competitive edge in a dynamic market.
+My analysis covers setting up a retail sales database, performing exploratory data analysis (EDA), finding patterns and answering specific business questions through SQL queries.
+This insights will guide inventory optimization, targeted promotions, and strategic expansion—ensuring that P1 maintains its competitive edge in a dynamic market.

 This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.